stepmoe/pose-bootcamp-code-quality-workshop/README.md

 - A phone number and birthday can be set for each entry.
   - Attempting to set a phone number or birthday on a non-existent entry throws an exception.
   - Attempting to set an invalid date as birthday throws an exception.
+- The address book can be synchronized with a remote location using a *synchronization provider*.
+  - The synchronization provider offers a single function `synchronize`, that is given a list of all local entries, serialized as `name,number,MM/DD`, for example `jane m doe,123456789,11/30`.
+    It then returns a list in the same format after synchronization.